 Terms like “fair credit” are often thrown around without a second thought, and if you’re not versed in the world of credit, it’s easy to assume they’re just vague indicators of one’s creditworthiness.

-The fact is that credit score ranges are actually well established.
-They vary between scoring models, but even so, these ranges tend to be similar across brands.
+The fact is that credit score ranges depend in some part on who you ask.
+They vary between scoring models (FICO, VantageScore, etc.), but even so, these ranges tend to be similar across brands.
 Knowing where your credit stands can make it a lot easier to pick a credit card that’s right for you.

-We’ve included base FICO score ranges below to give you a good idea of what terms like “good credit” and “poor credit” really mean.
+We’ve included base FICO and VantageScore credit score ranges below to give you a good idea of what terms like “good credit” and “poor credit” really mean.
 Just remember that your scores alone will never guarantee approval for a given card — other factors, like your income, are also considered.

 |Base FICO Score Ranges|